rezanicgil/IphoneContacts-App/README.md

 # Iphone-Contacts-App
-A simple iphone contacts app which helps to create, view and edit the contacts.
+A simple iphone contacts app which helps to create, view, edit and delete the contacts.

 ## Dependencies